gchq/gaffer-doc/docs/reference/operation-options/accumulo-options.md

 Default: `false`

-This option if enabled allows reading RFiles directly rather than the usual approach of obtaining them from Accumulo's tablet servers.
+This option, if enabled, allows reading RFiles directly rather than the usual approach of obtaining them from Accumulo's tablet servers.
 This requires the Hadoop user, running the Spark job, to have read access to the RFiles in the Accumulo tablet.